Identity, citizenship and belonging

 children and young people in the UK

-Our research data will be produced through a combination of surveys, focus groups with young people and case studies with families.
+Our research included a national survey, focus groups with young people and case studies with families.

-We carried a national survey of Eastern European young people living in UK, and 1000 young people took part- we are now looking at their responses and will publish shortly our analysis.
+We carried a national survey of Eastern European young people living in UK, and over 1100 young people took part- you can read the findings from the survey in our Research and Policy Briefings.

-We will also work with selected families to get a more in-depth view of their family lives.
+In addition, we visited 20 families at home, to get a more in-depth view of their family lives.

-We have a young people’s advisory group which has a central role in the project development and dissemination.
+We have been supported in this work by a young people’s advisory group which has a central role in the project development and dissemination.
 Our young advisors read our project materials and advise us on how to best carry out the research to make it interesting for young people.
 They are also our Ambassadors and represent us at events across the country.

-If you are aged 12-18, born in an Eastern European family, and now living in the UK, please keep in touch, by coming back to this website to check for updates, or find us on Twitter and Facebook.
+If you are a young person from a Eastern European family interested in our project, please keep in touch, by coming back to this website to check for updates, or find us on Twitter and Facebook.